SyncfusionExamples/load-appointments-on-demand-via-web-services-in-wpf-scheduler/README.md

 ## Binding remote data in scheduler ##

 Scheduler appointments are an MVVM-friendly feature with complete data-binding support.
 This allows you to bind the data fetched from the web API service to load and manage appointments in the Scheduler control.
-Create a view model SchedulerViewModel with the LoadOnDemand command to fetch the appointments on demand.
+Create a view model SchedulerViewModel with a command property LoadOnDemandCommand to fetch appointments in on-demand.

     public class SchedulerViewModel : NotificationObject
     {